xfnw/ngirctable/README.md

 hostnames, so as an oper you need to **remote whois** everyone you want to see the ip of)

-so i made this. if you have the CloakHostSalt and 5gb of free space you can store a table of all ipv4 host cloaks (in my experience, ban evaders seem to almost always use ipv4 with no rdns for some reason lol)
+so i made this. if you have the CloakHostSalt and a lot of free space you can store a table of all ipv4 host cloaks (in my experience, ban evaders seem to almost always use ipv4 with no rdns for some reason lol)